isx45128227/MongoVsPostgres/documentacio.md

     FROM tweets) tweets;' > /tmp/tweets.json`

-Function row_to_json converts one row into _json_ document.
+Function _row_to_json_ converts one row into _json_ document.
-That means that we can transform every row of our table in Postgres into different documents in _json_ format.
+That means that we can transform each row of our table in Postgres into different documents in _json_ format.

-Function array_agg creates an array.
+Function _array_agg_ creates an array.
 In this case we use this function to create different arrays of objects.